Electronic Evidence In Car Wreck Claims

 However, all three legs of this triangle are not always available or effective.
 If the victim did not survive the crash, this testimony is unavailable.
 Alternatively, if the victim sustained a serious head injury, the victim’s recollection might be foggy, at best.

-A Campbell car accident attorney can look other places for the proof required in these situations.
+A San Jose car accident attorney can look other places for the proof required in these situations.
 The aforementioned burden of proof is rather low in these cases.
 So, a little electronic evidence goes a long way.